Artificial Intelligence has changed a lot over time. It used to be an idea but now it is one of the most important technologies we have.

 11. Challenges and Ethical Concerns:

-These discussions are now central to the future of AI development.
+These discussions are now very important, for the future of Artificial Intelligence development.

 12. The Future of AI